UK Minimum Wage

 The National Minimum Wage and National Living Wage rates are an hourly rate that depends on your current age and whether you are an apprentice.

-From the 1st April 2022, the new Minimum Wage and National Living Wage rates change to:
+From the 1st April 2024, the new National Minimum Wage (NMW) and National Living Wage rates change to:

 What is the National Living Wage?

-The hourly rates change annually, on the 1st April.
+The hourly rates for the National Minimum Wage and National Living Wage change annually, on the 1st April.

 What is the Apprenticeship Minimum Wage?